The cosmic QCD transition for large lepton flavour asymmetries: Abstract

 \section{Abstract}

 We study the impact of large lepton flavour asymmetries on the cosmic QCD transition.
-Scenarios of \textit{unequal} lepton flavour asymmetries are observationally almost unconstrained and therefore open up a whole new parameter space in order to study the nature of the cosmic QCD transition.
-For very large asymmetries, we point out two limitations to our current method, namely the possible formation of a Bose-Einstein condensate of pions and the reliability of the Taylor expansion applied in this work.
+Scenarios of \textit{unequal} lepton flavour asymmetries are observationally almost unconstrained and therefore open up a whole new parameter space for the cosmic QCD transition.
+We find that for large asymmetries the formation of a Bose-Einstein condensate of pions can occur and identify the corresponding parameter space.
+In the vicinity of the QCD transition scale, we express the pressure in terms of a Taylor expansion with respect to the complete set of chemical potentials.
+The Taylor coefficients rely on input from lattice QCD calculations from the literature.
+The domain of applicability of this method is discussed.